Welcome | spec | C-PLOT | Support | Users | Contact

 "HKL_rounding"

 Traditionally, spec rounded values for H, K, and L (and other geometry values derived from motor positions) to five significant digits for configurations using reciprocal space calculations.
-As of release 4.03.01, the rounding is now turned off by default.
+The rounding is off by default.
 It can be turned on using the command spec_par("HKL_rounding", 1e5) where the argument indicates the magnitude of the rounding, i.e., one part in 1e5, for example.
 Note, values with an absolute value less than 1e-10 are still rounded to zero whether or not the optional rounding is turned on.

 "hdw_poll_interval"